Filed under: Uncategorized

 She strikes ground three thousand meters below the water surface.
 No sunlight ventures here, but life continues to hum along (albeit with somewhat reduced vigor) in this pitch-black benthic universe, where water pressures can run up to an astonishing 300 atmospheres (that is, 300 times the pressure exerted by the overlying column of air at sea level) and photosynthesis is impossible.
 Adult whales attain weights that range between 30 to 160 tonnes and, upon their death and fall, represent a significant input of biomass for the carbon-starved lower reaches of the ocean.
-In fact, the dead and decaying bodies of whales can sustain a mini-ecosystem of opportunistic deep-sea scavengers over a period of decades.
+In fact, the dead and decaying body of a whale can sustain a mini-ecosystem of opportunistic deep-sea scavengers over a period of decades.
 Within a month, the body will be swarmed over by hundreds of slimy, superficially eel-like scavengers called hagfish.
 The hagfish has no jaws and is instead equipped with a protrusible “tongue-like” structure that bears “teeth” (or, really, two serrated tooth-plates that are designed to grasp and draw meat into the mouth).
 The animal forces its head against the flesh, ties itself into a knot against the skin of the dead whale and proceeds to rasp away at the muscle tissue.
 Often times it only eats away as much muscle as is necessary to bore a hole into the body cavity – where it can then feast on the soft internal organs.
 Some hagfish seek the easy route to the viscera by entering the mouth or anus.

 One of the most chilling scenes in Attenborough’s masterful documentary on the Earth’s Oceans, the Blue Planet, is deep-sea footage of wormy hagfish, “thick as an arm”, chowing down on the pale remains of a whale.